photogpt/photogpt-blogs/content/posts/elevate-your-professional-image-how-to-create-a-professional-ai-headshot-in-minutes.md

 In today's digital age, having a professional headshot is no longer a luxury but a necessity.
 Whether you're a business professional, entrepreneur, or freelancer, a high-quality headshot can make a significant difference in your online presence and career prospects.
 However, finding the time and resources to capture a professional headshot can be a challenge.

 That's where artificial intelligence (AI) comes in.
 AI-powered headshot generation tools have revolutionized the process of creating professional headshots, making it faster, easier, and more affordable than ever.
-In this blog, we'll explore the benefits of AI-generated headshots and introduce you to the LightX AI Headshot Generator, a powerful tool that can transform your ordinary photos into extraordinary professional headshots in just minutes.
+In this blog, we'll explore the benefits of AI-generated headshots and introduce you to the PhotoGPT AI Headshot Generator, a powerful tool that can transform your ordinary photos into extraordinary professional headshots in just minutes.

 ## The Benefits of AI-Generated Headshots